Infinite-fold Asymptotic Quantum Advantage in Classical Correlation Sensing: Introduction

-For the particular type of scenario studied by us, we prove the asymptotic superiority of the quantum detection method over its classical counterpart, which can be quantified by observing that the ratio of the respective error exponents scales as $1/E$ for $E\to0$.
+For the particular scenario we studied, we prove the asymptotic superiority of the quantum detection method over its classical counterpart, which can be quantified by observing that the ratio of the respective error exponents scales as $1/E$ for $E\to0$.
+We focus on the low photon number, where we observe that the strategy that achieves the optimal performance is implementable with current technology.
+In particular, optimal chips of up to 20 modes have already been demonstrated \cite{Taballione_2023}, and there is ongoing research on them for applications in AI \cite{zhu2025versatilesiliconintegratedphotonic}.